brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 **Training with a 16-bit floating point representation** can be enabled by [several parameters in the json config](https://www.deepspeed.ai/docs/config-json/#fp16-training-options), or as a first iteration, by changing the config file in line with the [CIFAR10 example](https://github.com/microsoft/DeepSpeedExamples/blob/master/training/cifar/cifar10_deepspeed.py).

-**Gradient Accumulation** based on **Micro-batching** is a technique that simulates a large mini-batch as a iteration of several micro-batches.
-This is particularly relevant when the whole mini-batch does not fit in memory.
+**Gradient Accumulation** based on **Micro-batching** is a technique that simulates a large mini-batch as an iteration of several micro-batches.
+This is particularly relevant when the whole mini-batch does not fit into memory.
 However, when using pipeline parallelism, the micro-batch has a subtly different meaning: each batch of training data is divided into micro-batches that can be processed in parallel by the pipeline stages, as they are required for the gradient accumulation that follows.
 Therefore, it is important to set `train_micro_batch_size_per_gpu` $$\gt 1$$ to activate gradient accumulation or to allow multi-stage parallelism when running pipeline parallelism.

 ### Launching a distributed execution